jinrNICA/MPD/Flow/README.md

 Where the arguments are:
     `inFileName` - input cbmsim tree with corrected dca values (see `restore_dca.h`).
     `outFileName` - output: standard root file with `TH1*` histograms needed for the further DCA cuts.
+If compilation failed due to `FairMCEventHeader.h` not found, delete this line.
 Resulting file contains `TH1*` histograms of the dca distributions.

 <center>!!!
 If `get_dca()` was used for several files, use `hadd` to merge `outFileName` files into 1 merged file. !!!</center>